Most of the best ones, as per league-wide trend, were crossed off the list well before puck drop. Or received juicy extensions mid-season.

 2017-18 salary cap hit: $4.25 million

 Bargaining chips: Second-overall pick in 2007.
 Member of Team USA.
 Four-time 20-goal scorer, two-time 30-goal man.
-Building off his most productive NHL season (62 points in 2016-17) with his greatest goal-getting burst (33 and counting).
+Building off his most productive NHL season (62 points in 2016-17) with his greatest goal-getting burst (36).
 Big body, sick mitts.
 A power-play beast.
 Belief he can still improve.

-The latest: The Maple Leafs’ most dangerous left wing survived the trade deadline and says he wants to remain with the team long-term, but with JVR’s next contract expected to be a monster, Toronto is unlikely to shell out knowing it will soon have to pony up big bucks for younger forwards Auston Matthews, Mitch Marner and William Nylander.
+The latest: The Maple Leafs’ most dangerous left-wing says he wants to remain with the team long-term, but with JVR’s next contract expected to be a monster, Toronto is unlikely to shell out knowing it will soon have to pony up big bucks for younger forwards Auston Matthews, Mitch Marner and William Nylander.

 “I’ve loved playing here ever since I came here.
 How I’ve been treated is great.
 It’s a place I want to play for as long as I can,” van Riemsdyk told us.
 “Where that takes things, we’ll see what happens.
 I love playing here.
 I want to be here.”